 Prompt tuning, which only tunes continuous prompts with a frozen language model, substantially reduces per-task storage and memory usage at training.
 However, in the context of NLU, prior work reveals that prompt tuning does not perform well for normal-sized pretrained models.
 We also find that existing methods of prompt tuning cannot handle hard sequence labeling tasks, indicating a lack of universality.
 We present a novel empirical finding that properly optimized prompt tuning can be universally effective across a wide range of model scales and NLU tasks.
 It matches the performance of finetuning while having only 0.1%-3% tuned parameters.
-Our method P-Tuning v2 is not a new method, but a version of prefix-tuning optimized and adapted for NLU.
+Our method P-Tuning v2 is an implementation of Deep Prompt Tuning (CITATION) optimized and adapted for NLU.
 Given the universality and simplicity of P-Tuning v2, we believe it can serve as an alternative to finetuning and a strong baseline for future research.

 There have been various types of pretraining architectures including autoencoding models (e.g., BERT), autoregressive models (e.g., GPT), and encoder-decoder models (e.g., T5).
 On the other hand, NLP tasks differ in nature, with three main categories being natural language understanding (NLU), unconditional generation, and conditional generation, while none of the pretraining frameworks performs the best for all tasks.
 We propose a General Language Model (GLM) based on autoregressive blank infilling to address this challenge.
 The proposed architecture has two major benefits: (1) It improves pretrain-finetune consistency via cloze-style finetuning and naturally handles variable-length blank infilling which is crucial for many downstream tasks.
 Empirically, GLM substantially outperforms BERT on the SuperGLUE natural language understanding benchmark with the same amount of pretraining data and steps.
 (2) It is flexible enough to handle various NLP tasks with a single pretrained model.
 GLM with 1.25x parameters of BERT-Large achieves the best performance in NLU, conditional and unconditional generation at the same time, demonstrating its generalizability to different downstream tasks.